backdrop-contrib/Ubercart-GoCardless-Client/README.txt

    admin >> store >> settings >> checkout

  * Additional settings are provided for each specific Ubercart product.
-These are configurred by clicking the GoCardless Settings vertical tab, at the bottom of the product's node edit form.
+These are configured by clicking the GoCardless Settings vertical tab, at the bottom of the product's node edit form.

  * The module provides a Payment Interval attribute, with four presets: